 At the main entrance to Xiaogang Park, this vegetarian restaurant serves small plates in cosy private rooms overlooking the park’s trees.
 There’s a large selection of tea (pu’er, longjing green tea and a tasty apple and date infusion) and mushrooms trussed up in numerous different ways, including fungi-based dishes that look like salt and pepper squid and sweet and sour pork.
 It’s ideal for a long, lazy weekend lunch.

 Yu Yue Heen

 Four Seasons’ dizzying one-Michelin-starred dim sum restaurant overlooks the CBD from the 71st floor of the Guangzhou International Finance Centre.
 Dishes span classic dim sum – turnip cake, char siu bao, siu mai – as well as seafood dishes and barbecued meats.
 The signature mango pudding is especially delicious.

 Dian Dou De

-Dian Dou De – which means ‘anything is possible’ in Cantonese – has several branches around town, but the Liwan outpost is the original and best.
+Dian Dou De – which means ‘anything is possible’ in Cantonese – has several branches, but the Liwan outpost is the original and the best of its restaurants in Guangzhou.
 It’s decked out in traditional xiguan style (wooden benches, red lanterns hanging from the ceiling) and its signature dish is its egg tart, which some claim (controversially) is better than those in Macao.

 587 Long Jin Zhong Lu, Liwan